 Just for the record Russia is not our enemy.
-It has been our ally during two World Wars, and the truth is that we couldn’t have defeated the Nazis without their help.
-Russia has never initiated an unprovoked attack on any Western country, but the West has launched at least two full out assaults upon them.
-Both of these attacks were without provocation.
-France declared war upon Russia under Napoleon, and Germany made war on Russia under Hitler.
-Each time the Russians were attacked they defended their country and defeated their assailants.
-So why are we provoking the Russians without cause?
-Why is NATO positioning troops along its western border where President Reagan said we would never go?
+It has been our staunch ally during two World Wars.
+The truth is that we couldn’t have defeated the Nazis without their help yet today we are friends with our former enemies, Germany and Japan, and we have chosen to be enemies with our former ally, Russia.
+For their part Russians have never initiated an unprovoked attack upon any Western country, but Western nations have launched numerous attacks upon them.
+At least two of these assaults were without any provocation.
+France declared war upon Russia under Napoleon, and Germany waged war against Russia under Hitler.
+Each time the Russians were attacked they rallied to defend their country and defeated their assailants.
+So why are we provoking the Russians once again and without any cause?
+Why are we meddling in Russian Ukrainian affairs, and why is NATO positioning its troops along Russia’s western border and holding “war games”.
+War is not a game and this is something that President Reagan said America would never do?
 Why are we targeting NATO missiles at Moscow?
-Why is the United States poking a stick at the Russian bear?
+Why are we poking a proverbial stick at the Russian bear?

-America has imposed tough sanctions on Russia at the same time the Obama Administration has removed sanctions from the Islamic Republic of Iran which is the real enemy… not Russia.
+The United States has imposed new tough sanctions against Russia at the same time that we have removed sanctions from the Islamic Republic of Iran.
+The Iranians are America’s real enemies.
+The Russians are not.
 Is Russia a greater threat to world peace than Iran?
-I don’t think so.
-We have installed NATO missiles along Russia’s western border and pointed them directly at Moscow.
-We are stationing American soldiers in NATO countries and training them to ward off a completely fictitious Russian attack when no attack is forthcoming.
-It is clear that the United States is deliberately trying to provoke Russia, but why?
-For what reason?
+We have installed NATO missiles along Russia’s western border.
+We are stationing American soldiers in former Soviet bloc countries and preparing them for a completely non existent Russian threat when no attack is even remotely forthcoming.
+It is very clear that the United States is trying to provoke Russia, but why?

-We may not like to admit it but Russia is a great world power just like we are.
-It is not in our best interest to keep antagonizing the Russian bear.
-They can make life very difficult for us in many different areas of the world so why is Washington trying to start a new Cold War?
-Make no mistake about it… Washington is starting this new Cold War with Russia.
-What is so important about Ukraine or Syria that Barack Obama is waving a red flag right in front of the Russian bull?
+We don’t like to admit it, but Russia is a great world power just like we are so it is not in our own best interests to keep antagonizing the Russian bear.
+They can make life very difficult for us in many different parts of the world so why is our government trying to start a new Cold War?
+Make no mistake about it… Washington is the cause of this new Cold War with Russia.
+What is so important about Ukraine or Syria that Barack Obama and now Donald Trump is waving a red flag right in front of the Russian bull?

 Oil and Gas

-Ukraine was formerly known as the bread basket of Russia, but now it is flat broke thanks to us.
-Their biggest creditor is Russia, the same country they keep blaming for all of their problems.
-Ukraine owes Russia over two billion dollars mostly for natural gas which they purchased on credit to heat their homes and power their industries.
-Any country that tries to bail them out will be taking on a huge financial burden for years to come.
-Europe barely has the funds to bail out Greece more less Ukraine which is several times bigger than Greece.
-So what is America’s fascination with Ukraine about and what are we doing meddling in that country’s internal politics at the expense of our relationship with Russia?
+Ukraine used to be known as the bread basket of Russia.
+Now it is flat broke thanks to the United States.
+Their biggest creditor is Russia which they keep blaming for all of their problems.
+Ukraine owes Russia over two billion dollars for natural gas which they purchased on credit to heat their homes and power their industries.
+Any country that tries to bail them out will be taking on a huge financial burden for many years to come.
+Europe barely had the funds to bail out Greece more less Ukraine which is many times bigger than Greece.
+So what is America’s fascination with Ukraine all about, and why are we doing meddling in their internal politics at the expense of our relationship with Russia?
 The answer to that question can be summed up in just two words… oil and gas.

 Russia has a virtual monopoly on the export of natural gas to Europe and the pipeline that supplies natural gas runs right through Ukraine.
-As a result of recent innovations in the oil and gas industry in America, the United States is experiencing a huge surplus of natural gas.
-American oil companies would like to have a piece of this lucrative European natural gas market… They want to export our American natural gas overseas to Europe, and take the Russian’s monopoly of this market away, and the Europeans would love to see more competition in the oil and gas market.
-It would help to lower prices… That is why we are meddling in the internal affairs of Ukraine.
-We are starting a new Cold War with Russia to enrich the pockets of American corporations and investors.
-The one important lesson we should have learned from World War II is that competition between nations should not be allowed to lead to war.
+As a result of recent innovations in the oil and gas industry in America, the United States is experiencing a huge surplus of natural gas due to fracking.
+American oil companies would like to have a piece of the lucrative European natural gas market… They want to export American natural gas to Europe, thus removing the Russian’s monopoly.
+For their part the Europeans would love to see increased competition in the energy market.
+It should help to lower prices… That is why we are meddling in the internal affairs of Ukraine.
+That is why we are starting a new Cold War with Russia… to enrich the pockets of American corporations and investors.
+The one important lesson we have not learned from World War II is that competition among nations should not be allowed to lead to war.

-The Cold War began after World War II ended.
+The first Cold War began shortly after World War II ended.
 The victorious Allies divided Germany into two parts, East and West.
-The German capitol was located in the East, but it was also divided into East Berlin and West Berlin.
-Almost immediately the United States began airlifting supplies into West Berlin which was located in East Germany.
+Berlin, the German capitol was located in the East, but it was also divided into East Berlin and West Berlin.
+Almost immediately the United States began airlifting supplies into West Berlin.

-The Cold War lasted for more than forty years.
-It started because Russia and America could not agree to cooperate with each other in the post war reconstruction of Germany.
-The Russians wanted their own sphere of influence in Germany and we wanted our own separate sphere of influence in Germany… All of that began to change in 1985 when Ronald Reagan reached out to Mikhail Gorbachev in the first of five summit meetings.
-They agreed to begin cooperating with each other.
-They agreed to mutual respect instead of mutually assured destruction.
+That Cold War lasted for more than forty years.
+It started because Russia and America could not agree to cooperate in the post war reconstruction of Germany.
+The Russians wanted a sphere of influence in Germany and we wanted our own separate sphere of influence there… That began to change in 1985 when Ronald Reagan reached out to the Russian leader, Mikhail Gorbachev in the first of five summit meetings they held.
+Russia and America agreed to begin cooperating with each other.
+We agreed to mutual respect instead of mutually assured destruction.

-In retrospect, one of the factors which led to World War II was competition… competition between nations… competition for land, competition for resources and raw materials, and competition for markets to sell their goods.
-There was also the unfair terms of the Treaty of Versailles and the heavy reparations burden that was placed upon Germany for its roll in starting World War I. The lesson that we all should have learned from the carnage and the devastation of World Wars I and II is that competition should not be allowed to lead to war.
-Nations should and can learn how to compete with each other peacefully, and peace can be managed for profit just like war.
-This is what détente proved, but right now we are in the grips of another Cold War that could lead to a real war if we are not careful.
-The cause of this freeze in relations with Russia is the current competition between east and west interests in Ukraine and Syria.
-It is not worth it.
+In retrospect, one of the chief reasons for World War II was competition… competition among nations… competition for land, competition for resources and raw materials, and competition for markets to sell goods and services.
+In addition, the Treaty of Versailles which ended WWI was patently unfair to Germany.
+It placed a heavy financial burden on Germany for its roll in starting World War I. The lesson that should be learned from all of the carnage and devastation of World War I and II is that competition among nations should not be allowed to lead to war.
+Nations need to learn how to compete with each other peacefully.
+Then peace can be managed just as economically as war.
+That is what détente proved.
+Peace can be good for business too, but right now we are in the grips of another Cold War that could lead to actual combat if we are not careful.
+The cause of this freeze in relations with Russia is the current competition between the East and the West interest in and over Ukraine and Syria.

 Ukraine is a contradiction.
 It is a country that really isn’t a country.
 On the one hand it stands at the gates of Europe, but it is not part of Europe..
 On the other hand it lies on the border with Russia and it shares a long history and cultural ties with Russia.
 It stands at the crossroads of both East and West… at the crossroads between two different cultural and political models and two different spheres of influence.
 Europe has never been completely comfortable with Russia because of a deep seated fear that if Russia was ever welcomed into the European Union that it would come to dominate the much smaller nations of Europe.